morningbeanss/breaking-n-entering-godot-style/notes.md

 $ - shorthand for the getnode() function

 Doors contain spawn points, scenes contain doors
-Doors have a Door_ID that corresponds to their other side in another scene
+Doors have a Door ID that corresponds to their other side in another scene

-player position should be
+player position should be calculated from this

+GameManager is an autoload singleton (kind of like the game class in other engines), use it to store persistent data like the state of scenes and anything else that is persistent